jortencio/emqx/README.md

 # emqx

-A Puppet module that is used for installing and configuring the EMQX MQTT Broker.
+A Puppet module that is used for installing and configuring an EMQX MQTT Broker.

 For more information, please visit [EMQX][1]